Hitachi ID Password Manager streamlines the management of passwords and other login credentials:

 Access to self-service is available from a PC web browser, from the Windows login screen, using a telephone or using the mini web browser on a smart phone.

 Applications can be configured to leverage Password Manager as a federated identity provider.
-An application configured to do this is referred to as a service provider (SP), whereas Password Manager acts as an identity provider (IdP).
+An application configured to do this is referred to as a SP, whereas Password Manager acts as an IdP.
 When users access the SP URL, they are redirected to the IdP, where they identify themselves and authenticate.
 They are then redirected back to the SP and are automatically signed in.
 This mechanism allows multiple applications to share a single, secure login process.

 Users can activate a personal password vault using a passphrase.
 Once this is done, users can store and retrieve credentials, such as login IDs and passwords to social network platforms, financial or retail web sites, etc. on Password Manager.
 This data is accessible via the web and from user smart phones using Hitachi ID Mobile Access.